-Now under the Presidency of the Count de Serra Largo, the Tain team developed a fearsome rivalry with Victoria United of Dingwall that would continue into the 20th century, up until the mid 1920s when the 'Vics' joined the Highland Football League and became known as Ross County.
+In 1896, the "Saints" competed for and won the first ever Pattisons' Challenge Cup, which was the first trophy ever to be competed for under the rules of 'Association' football in the Tain area.
+It had been donated a year earlier by whisky distillers, Robert and Walter Pattison.
+The Saints were now under the Presidency of the Count de Serra Largo - a retired entrepreneur and former International agent for the Singer sewing company who now resided at Tarlogie Estate.
+The Tain team had by now developed a fearsome rivalry with Victoria United of Dingwall that would continue well into the 20th century - that was until the late 1920s when the 'Vics' joined the Highland Football League and became known as Ross County.

-ENTRY INTO THE NORTH CALEDONIAN LEAGUE followed in 1973, as St Duthus moved toward senior football.
-The team gradually became known as "Tain St Duthus" at this time - competing against teams far outwith the Ross-shire landscape, and as members of the highly competitive "Highland League Second XI" division, they captured their first silverware in 1975, having been awarded the MacNicol Shield for having the best disciplinary record in the league!
-An unlikely first trophy.
+ENTRY INTO THE NORTH CALEDONIAN LEAGUE (then known as the North of Scotland Reserve League) followed in 1972, as St Duthus took the big step towards senior football.
+The team became known as "Tain St Duthus" at this time - as they began competing against teams far outwith the Ross-shire landscape.
+As members of the highly competitive "Second Eleven" league, they captured their first silverware in 1975 when they were awarded the MacNicol Shield for having the best disciplinary record in the league - an unlikely first trophy!

-MIDWAY through the 2000s, the curtain fell on Tain St Duthus.
+MIDWAY through the 2000s, the curtain temporarily fell on Tain St Duthus.
 Following a series of managerial changes, and with resources wearing thin, the club committee elected to withdraw the team from the North Caledonian FA at the end of the 2004/05 season.
 The gap left for a Tain team to compete in the North Caledonian league was temporarily filled for two seasons by Tain Thistle FC, a member club of the Ross-shire Welfare FA, however they tendered their resignation in 2010.